purescript/documentation/guides/Getting-Started.md

 You should see a list with 1000 elements printed to the command line.

-This value can be given a name, using a `let` binding:
+This value can be given a name:

     > ns = range 0 999